ConvertKit: DOCX-aware editor extensions

 What to expect

-heightRule: "atLeast"grow vertically when their columns shrink; cells withverticalAlign: "center"center their content. - Full compatibility with the rest of the Tiptap Pro extension ecosystem.
+heightRule: "atLeast"grow vertically when their columns shrink; cells withverticalAlign: "center"centre their content. - Full compatibility with the rest of the Tiptap Pro extension ecosystem.

 What not to expect